flarogus/flarogus/README.md

 ## Argument types
 The full help message also shows argument types.
-In general, most arguments passed to commands are either strings, numbers, or user ids, however, depending, on the argument type, addictinal checks may be performed.
+In general, most arguments passed to commands are either strings, numbers, or user ids, however, depending, on the argument type, additional checks may be performed.

 For example, if a command accepts a "guild" or "multiversal-guild" as an argument type, you must pass the ID of a valid guild, if it accepts a "user" or "multiversal-user", you must pass the id of a valid user or mention them.